It appeared this would be troublesome.

 They couldn't act impulsively.

-Blood tilted his head, pulling a faint smile.
+Blood tilted his head, pulling a faint smile as he listened.
+He was surprised that Ballock had said all that.
 "When did you get so intelligent with such uncanny skill?
 I should learn from you from now on." he said.

 "It's okay.
-It seems the misty thing did gift you something.
-We aren't telling anyone though."
-Blood paused, before continuing with a plan.
+It seems the misty thing did gift you something."
+Blood paused, before continuing,

-"Well, there's no problem going with your plan.
-You should go equip your weapon while I wait for you here.
-We don't know if anything could go wrong."
+"Well, there's no problem with your plan.
+You should equip your weapon while I wait here.
+We don't know what might go wrong."
 Ballock agreed.
 Going in this style wasn't that dangerous.
-If something did happen, they could scream for the guards to hear.
+If something did happen, they could scream and the guards would come to their aid.

 The guards were everywhere.
 If this wasn't related to the Bloodsuckers but still posed a threat—especially one they couldn't handle, they could retreat with ease.

 "Fine.
 You'd better restrain that urge and wait for me here.
-You shouldn't leave without me.
-I now have to get used to this new… intellectual version of yourself.
+You must not leave without me.
+I suppose I'll have to get used to this new… intellectual version of you.
 Just a minute."
 Blood said as he passed through the door.

 "Was I really that dumb?"